The 13 best social media monitoring tools

 Quick Search word cloud - top hashtags from ~50M mentions about social media over the past 6 months.

-How do you find all these relevant conversations and information online and process these to get useful insights to get a 360 view of your company or brand?
+How do you find all these relevant conversations and information online and process them to get useful insights to get a 360 view of your company or brand?

 Let me paint a picture for you: how social media monitoring tools work is that they crawl and index these millions of sites and channels.
 Making it possible for us to search through this overflowing amount of information to find mentions of our brands or specific topics.